Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/11_sounds/index.md

   }
 ```

 That's it!
-The MonoGame framework is straightforward when it comes to sound.
+MonoGame makes sound handling straightforward.

 ## Sounds in the Game1 class

 ### Sound fields and loading

-As for the `Player`, we need to add some sound fields to the `Game1` class and to load their content.
+As for the `Player`, we need to add some sound fields to the `Game1` class and load them in `LoadContent`.

 ```csharp
 public class Game1 : Game